leogoesger/leogoesger.github.io/content/blog/fan-in-fan-out-with-go-part-I/index.md

 #### - Sending and receiving of an unbuffered channel is blocking

-Unbuffered channel gives you the guarantee between the sender and receiver (receiver needs to be there first, maybe a few ns).
-Buffered channel, on the other hand, does not offer the guarantee, but it does not block.
-With that, it also comes with the risk.
+Unbuffered channel gives you the guarantee between the sender and receiver, but it has the unknown latency.
+Buffered channel does not offer the guarantee, but it reduces that latency.
+It also comes with the risk.
 You could potentially send to a buffered channel with no receiver.

 It is very common to see error messages like _fatal error: all goroutines are asleep - deadlock!_.
 This is caused by sending to the channel without a receiver or visa versa.